 Express delivery services have become the norm for many Australians who do most of their shopping online.
 Click and collect has arisen in every industry, including fashion, groceries, and liquor, with more customers wanting their purchases right away.

-In a world where people purchase products online in an effort to avoid large crowds but want to receive their goods as soon as possible, Click and Collect is an excellent option for the eCommerce industry.
+In a world where people engage in online transactions to avoid large crowds, but want to receive their goods as soon as possible, Click and Collect is an excellent option for the eCommerce industry.
 It's an alternative to express shipping and can often provide the customer base with options based on personal preference.

-Australians spend on average of two hours a day on social media.3 Advertisers and eCommerce retailers in Australia have realised the importance of connecting with their customers through these social channels and have placed considerable focus on increasing their digital presence over the last decade.
+In 2022, Australians spent on average two hours a day on social media.13 Advertisers and eCommerce retailers in Australia have realised the importance of connecting with their customers through these social channels and have placed considerable focus on increasing their digital presence over the last decade.